ByteDev/ByteDev.Base64/README.md

 .NET Standard library for handling base64 strings.

+**IMPORTANT:** This library should be considered depreciated as it has been superseded by project [ByteDev.Encoding](https://github.com/ByteDev/ByteDev.Encoding).
+Functionality from this library has been absorbed into that library.

 ## Installation

 ByteDev.Base64 has been written as a .NET Standard 2.0 library, so you can consume it from a .NET Core or .NET Framework 4.6.1 (or greater) application.